Skip to content

 LemonTree and GitFlow

-This workflow is established in Software Development and also very useful when working with Enterprise Architect models (.eap(x)) and Git.
+LieberLieber recommends GitFlow when working collaboratively with models under SourceControl.
+This workflow is established in software development and also very useful when working with Enterprise Architect models and Git.

 Example Tool Chain

-Version Control System: git
+Version Control System git

 Git